Jump Ahead To:

 Great beers are easy to find at Owen’s Ordinary, a neighborhood tavern with a beer garden, serving 50 regional craft beers on draft.
 On their menu, these beers are sub-sectioned into the flavor profiles hop, fruit & spice, roast, smoke, malt, tart & funky, and crisp.

-The average cost of homes in Bethesda levels out at around $800k.
+The average cost of homes in Bethesda levels out at around $1.1 million.
 But shop around because prices range drastically throughout the neighborhood.
-Renters typically pay $1500-2k/month.
-Check out the houses for sale and for rent in the area.
+Renters typically pay $2,603/month for a 946 square-foot apartment.

 This pretty residential pocket, about 8 miles south of downtown D.C., is home to some of the oldest houses in the area.
 In portions of the neighborhood, these character-rich homes line worn, cobblestone streets.
 The entire east length of the neighborhood lines the Potomac River, giving Alexandria its spectacular waterfront views.
 With its flourishing restaurant and bar scene, Alexandria has become a hot-spot for people interested in living close to the city.
-And downtown is relatively easy to get to.
-Here are the public transportation options for the area.
+And downtown is relatively easy to get to, making it the most convenient area on our guide to the best suburbs in Washington D.C.

 This neighborhood offers its special blend of history, culture, arts, food, and entertainment.
 The Torpedo Factory Art Center boasts of more artist studios (82, to be exact) available for public visits than anywhere else in the country.
 Plus, they offer seven galleries that will fill any art-lovers pining heart.